 Equivalent Decimals

-Two decimals are equivalent when they represent the same value — that is, when they convert to equivalent fractions.
-For example, and are equivalent decimals because and are equivalent fractions (both simplify to ).
-Appending or removing trailing zeros after the last nonzero digit to the right of the decimal point does not change the decimal's value, since it merely multiplies both the numerator and denominator by the same power of ten.
+Two decimals are equivalent when they represent the same value; that is, when they convert to equivalent fractions.
+For example, 0.5 and 0.50 are equivalent decimals because and are equivalent fractions (both simplify to ).
+Appending or removing trailing zeros after the last nonzero digit to the right of the decimal point does not change the decimal's value, as it mathematically corresponds to multiplying or dividing both the numerator and the denominator of its fractional form by the same power of ten.

 0